blitline-dev/blitline-dev.github.io/articles/deduping.md

 <br/>

 This phash_compare job takes a "src" and a list of other images, and will return that list of images with a "likeness" value.
 If this value is below 4.0, they images are VERY similar.
-Duplicate images can even be rotated, cropped, or jpeg encoded multiple times and the phash raio will still identify them as being the same.
+Duplicate images can even be rotated, cropped, or jpeg encoded multiple times and the phash ratio will still identify them as being the same.

 <br/>